elbkr/modmail/README.md

 ![emojis](readme-img/emojis.png) ![logs](readme-img/logs.png)

 ## Contribution
-*Suggestions: MAking the help command, making the pause and unpause ticket commands, updating to slash commands.
+*Suggestions: Making the help command, making the pause and unpause ticket commands, updating to slash commands.*

 1. Fork or clone the repo
 2. Make your changes